myjinlee/TruS-demo/static/README.md

-This is for static audio.
+This is for static src.